zspatter/network-simulation/README.md

 - <ins>*WaitList*</ins> - represents all patients in need of a transplant
 - <ins>*MatchIdentifier*</ins> - determines if a given patient and organ combination are compatible (suitable for transplant)
 - <ins>*GraphBuilder*</ins> - builds a random network with N nodes
-- <ins>*GenerateOrgans*</ins> - simulates harvesting organs from N patients and adds generated organs to an OrganList
+- <ins>*GenerateOrgans*</ins> - simulates harvesting organs from N patients where each organ has a 75% of being successfully harvested and adds the generated organs to an OrganList
-- <ins>*GeneratePatients*</ins> - generates N patients each with a random organ need, blood type, priority, and location (node)
+- <ins>*GeneratePatients*</ins> - generates N patients each with a random organ need, blood type, priority, and location (node) and adds the generated patients to a WaitList
 - <ins>*OrganAllocator*</ins> - allocates harvested organs (OrganList) to the most optimal matching patient (WaitList)

 #### <ins>Simulator</ins>: